Spring and summer 2024 research assistantships for undergraduates are now open for application

 - Learn more and apply for a self-designed research project related to the American West.
 Final deadline is April 1.

 The Bill Lane Center prides itself on being an academic home for Stanford undergraduates.
 The Center strives to provide students with high-quality, interdisciplinary opportunities and resources.
-This page lists the three main programs available to both undergraduate and graduate students: research assistantships on existing BLC projects, research assistantships on independent projects, and an environmental journalism internship.
+This page lists the two main research programs available to undergraduate students: research assistantships on existing BLC projects and research assistantships for self-designed projects.
 Students from all years are encouraged to apply for positions.

-The Center's research assistants (RAs) pursue original research with faculty, working part-time for a maximum of 10 hours per week each quarter and full-time up to 40 hours per week during the summer.
+The Center's research assistants (RAs) pursue original research with faculty, working part-time for a maximum of 10 hours per week each quarter and full-time for 35+ hours per week for 10 weeks during the summer.
 Students meet regularly with their mentors to discuss goals and plans for research.
 The Center's research assistant positions are partially funded by the office of the Vice Provost for Undergraduate Education (VPUE).
 Please see the student eligibility requirements.

-For questions about the undergraduate research program, please contact Surabhi Balachander (surabhi2 [at] stanford.edu (surabhi2[at]stanford[dot]edu)).
+For questions about the undergraduate research program, please contact research manager Esther Conrad (esther [at] stanford.edu (esther[at]stanford[dot]edu)).

 Students interested in applying for any of these programs should join our mailing list.